SnehalTikare/Search-Engine/README.md

 ## Information-retrieval
-Name- Snehal Tikare
-NetId- stikar2

 Filename :  searchengine.py, run_model.py, crawler.py

-The given folder has all the files.Please navigate to the folder or open the folder in a IDE and run searchengine.py.
+Screenshot of the result is in the folder "Screenshot of result" The given folder has all the files.Please navigate to the folder or open the folder in a IDE and run searchengine.py.
 Files consists of relative path and no absolute path.So it should run if all files are in same folder